Thriving Gluten Free

 If you don't use all of the batter at once, keep covered in the fridge for up to 3 days.

-Looking for more grain-free breakfast ideas?
+Looking for more gluten free and grain free breakfast ideas?
 Check out these recipes!

 • Almond Flour Waffles